muhammadanasajjad/Al-Falah/README.md

 ## Features
 - **Tasbih (Digital Counter)**: Use the built-in digital Tasbih to keep track of your dhikr and daily supplications.

-- **Read Quran**: Access the Quran in Arabic and follow along with the translations to enhance your understanding of the holy text.
+- **Read & Listen to Quran**: Access the Quran in Arabic and follow along with the translations to enhance your understanding of the holy text.
 And listen to amazing recitations.

 - **Read Hadith**: Browse collections of authentic Hadith to gain insights from the sayings and teachings of Prophet Muhammad (PBUH).